ClimiradiRoberts/Django-Project/README.md

 # Django-Project
-This is a project for Zuri training

-## P.S: My ZuriBoard username is; TechieClimi_

-This is a project for Zuri Scholarship program!
+This is a project for Zuri Scholarship program

+I created a new Python virtual environment and initialized it.
+Then, I installed Django in it and created a new Django project.

+I used your ZuriBoard username; TechieClimi_ as the name of the project.

+## P.S: This is the beginning of my journey using Django